Derek-Walton/Smart-Home-Coursework/README.md

 ### Fully Interactive GUI

-A fully interactive and working app where you can add, edit and remove devices from your 'Smart Home.
+A fully interactive and working app where you can add, edit and remove devices from your 'Smart Home'.

 #### Main Menu
 ![Main Menu](./README-images/menu.png)